Relativistic slowing down shocks as sources of GRB lag: Abstract

-\abstract {We demonstrate which way slowing down ultrarelativistic shocks create GRB lags.
+{ We demonstrate how slowing down ultrarelativistic shocks create gamma ray burst (GRB) lags.
 Reflection process produces positive lags and Cracow acceleration produces negative lags.
 We describe the process of Cracow acceleration and present two ways in which the seed particles are injected into the upstream plasma.
 Strong decelerating shocks in the presence of the acceleration processes account for the observed hard energy spectra of accelerated electrons with spectral indices smaller than the value 2.2.
 We claim that during the strong deceleration stage the rise-fraction of seed particles is formed upstream of the shock.
 The rise-fraction feeds the Cracow surge and normal seed particles feed the reflection surge.
 We present the model of the microphysics of relativistic plasma that aims at explaining the required disturbances of the movement of particles upstream of the shock that allow for Cracow acceleration.
-We show that Cracow acceleration can produce UHECRs.}
+We show that Cracow acceleration can produce ultra-high energy cosmic rays (UHECRs).}